rust-lang/rfcs/text/0000-optimize-by-default.md

 This is better than the previous alternative, but would still lead to questions about small Rust programs leading to huge binaries.

+### Have _no_ default; always force inclusion of `--debug` or `--release`

+In theory, a default isn't necessary and we can always force the user to specify what type of build they'd prefer. `rustc foo.rs` would produce an error message informing the user about the necessity of choosing either a debug or release build.
+The message would include appropriate documentation links so that users unfamiliar with the concept of such build modes could learn more about them.

+IMO this is the least bad alternative that would also prevent accidental usage of unoptimized binaries.

+This brings a possible issue of unnecessary complexity for newbies (and others).
+There's something to be said for "if the user gives a compiler a program file, they should get back a binary."
+Avoiding a reasonable, safe default and forcing a choice every time seems like an unnecessary usability hurdle.
+We know what the safe default is, and it certainly isn't debug-by-default, so why avoid making it opt-by-default.

 # Unresolved questions

 - Should `rustc` gain new flags in addition to `--debug` for `cargo`?
 Without a